 They’re attractive and well-made, and despite being relatively heavy, are comfortable enough to wear for extended periods.
 Battery life is rated at 16 hours with noise cancelation turned on, and that’s about what most people seem to get.
 Charging back to full takes under four hours, fairly typical for over-head headphones like these.

 The circuitry in the WaveSound 3 doesn’t cut out as much sound as any of our top picks, and there’s sometimes an audible hissing sound that goes with it.
 It’s still far better than not having it at all, but if you want the best, unfortunately you need to pay for it.

 Still, for around a hundred bucks, these are a solid budget pick for those who’d rather spend their extra money on flights and hotels than high-end headphones.

-Best Budget Earbuds: TaoTronics TT-EP02
+Best Budget Wireless Noise-Canceling Earbuds: TaoTronics SoundLiberty Pro P10

-Instead, they’re an ideal way to block out the worst of the travel din going on around you, while listening to music that doesn’t sound totally awful, having spent comparatively little money to do so.
-For that reason alone, they’re our budget pick.
+These aren’t audiophile devices, but they’re not marketed or priced like them either.
+Instead, they’re an ideal way to block out the worst of the din going on around you, while listening to music that doesn’t sound totally awful, having spent comparatively little to do so.
+For that reason, they’re our budget pick.